 So, I haven’t been online in the past week and a bit.
 I caught a nasty bug, coughing hard and congested.
 We also moved.
 We downsized from a 3 bedroom 1500 square foot townhouse to a small 900 square foot 2 bedroom apartment.
 And although I’m extremely happy about the move.
 I really am.
 BC got hit with a storm front with us in the Valley getting hit the hardest with 48 cm in less than 72 hours of snowfall, and it’s still falling.

 The doom and gloom feeling is something not nice to cope with.
-Neither is the sudden onslaught of feeling loneliness and sad because the weather is cold, damp, bleak and creating a mixture of mood swings that come along with each shift of wind.
+Neither is the sudden onslaught of feeling lonely and sad because the weather is cold, damp, bleak and creating a mixture of mood swings that come along with each shift of wind.

 So how can you cope when the weather is getting you down?

 For me, the first thing is to let the light shine down on me even when there is no light.
 I literally force myself to get outside and take a walk.
 Even if it’s dark outside, the chilling air and whip of wind feels great on my face and takes me from beyond peeking out through the curtain, and into the big bad outdoor world where the hustle and bustle of people are all around.

 The next thing you can do to help your weather-induced anxiety is to exercise.
 Exercising is a great way to alleviate and lower stress, which is often a key factor in bringing on anxiety and depression.
 Exercise raises serotonin levels which is another way to help combat anxiety, providing you with more energy in the long run.

 With the bad weather came ‘Snow Days’ which meant being cooped up in the house with the kids.
 This so didn’t improve my mood at all.
 The kids became grouchy, and I continued to suffer from the empty feelings plaguing me.

 So what did I do?